 Haters will claim it’s the cheating.
 But some part of the credit for the Patriots’ astounding run should go to the well-known philosophy posted in their practice facility: Do Your Job.

 This is a great mantra because in three little words it conveys two distinct messages, one of exhortation, the other of relaxation.
 “Do Your Job” says first, take care of your responsibilities.
 Your teammates are counting on you.
 But second it tells you not to worry too much.
 You don’t have to do anything spectacular, just do your job.
 Trust that if your teammates do their jobs too, the team will succeed.

-As I wait to watch the Patriots play on the day before Martin Luther King Day, this reminds me of a scene from the 2014 historical drama Selma, directed by Ava DuVernay and starring David Oyelowo as Martin Luther King, Jr.
+This reminds me of a scene from the 2014 historical drama Selma, directed by Ava DuVernay and starring David Oyelowo as Martin Luther King, Jr.

 Selma tells the story of Dr. King leading the protests that culminated in the famous march(es) across Edmund Pettus Bridge, and ultimately, the Voting Rights Act of 1965.
 If you haven’t seen the movie, I highly recommend checking it out on Netflix.

 The scene that sticks in my mind takes place about 18 minutes into the movie, in the modest kitchen of the King home in Atlanta.
 Mrs. King is folding laundry at the kitchen table.
 The phone rings.

 Coretta: Hello?
 [We hear a man speaking in ominous tones over the receiver, she hangs up as Martin walks in.]

 Martin: Same thing?
 [She looks at him knowingly then turns away.]